 Proposals falling in this category have made such identifications herein.

 The Working Group notes that the Commission’s consideration of GHG metrics and emission impacts of time of use rates is an ongoing topic of consideration in A.17-12-011.
 Some of the proposals advanced here share characteristics with TOU rates and the conclusions derived by the Commission in its consideration of that application may be leveraged to support its consideration of appropriate metrics to assess the GHG impact of load shift.

+A first order analysis of the GHG impacts from load shift shows that…[here could show a basic analysis of the GHG implications for various plausible load shift strategies, based on 2017 marginal emissions.]

 Coordination with CAISO